inspec/inspec-aws/docs/resources/aws_eventbridge_rules.md

 # aws\_eventbridge\_rules

-Use the `aws_eventbridge_rules` InSpec audit resource to test properties of a plural Athena Work Groups.
+Use the `aws_eventbridge_rules` InSpec audit resource to test properties of multiple Amazon EventBridge event rules.

 The AWS::Events::Rule resource creates a rule that matches incoming events and routes them to one or more targets for processing.